Ker & Downey Product Manager Elizabeth Frels traveled to Europe to experience the Christmas Markets and fills us in on some of her favorite stops.

-Spanning France, Belgium, and Germany, our European Christmas market route was a bit unconventional.
-We didn’t visit any of the large metropolitan centers, opting instead for the quainter towns whose festivities felt much more authentic and less commercially contrived.
-Here are a few of our favorites:
+Spanning France, Belgium, and Germany, this European Christmas market route was a bit unconventional.
+It didn't include any of the large metropolitan centers.
+Instead, it featured the quainter towns whose festivities felt much more authentic and less commercially contrived.
+Here are a few favorites:

 The Marché de Noël of Lille in northern France is the definition of a Christmas dreamscape.
-It may have been dark and dreary when we arrived, but the merriment was undeniable: wooden chalets circumvented a massive Ferris Wheel and 18-meter high conical Christmas tree in the main square, while window displays of animatronic scenes of polar bears and penguins danced outside the Opera House.
-The Gallic flavor was in full force here, with mulled wine complementing stalls of nosh and nostalgia.
-Our favorite of them all had to be the sausage stall, where we tried every variation of cured deliciousness, from mushroom to Roquefort, from the gracious (and infinitely patient) Giupetto-like sausage monger.
+The merriment is undeniable: wooden chalets circumvented a massive Ferris Wheel and 18-meter high conical Christmas tree in the main square, while window displays of animatronic scenes of polar bears and penguins dance outside the Opera House.
+The Gallic flavor is in full force here, with mulled wine complementing stalls of nosh and nostalgia.
+The sausage stall is an undeniable favorite.
+One can sample every variation of cured deliciousness, from mushroom to Roquefort, from the gracious (and infinitely patient) Giupetto-like sausage monger.
 When dinner consists of cured meat, perfected raclette, and life-changing Belgian waffles smothered in Speculoos, you know that Christmas has arrived in Europe.

 Liège is Belgium’s eclectic college town and there is no better representation of its inherently indulgent culture than its annual Village de Noël Christmas Market.
 The largest and oldest Christmas Market in the country, this multi-square concentration of enchantment attracts more than two million visitors per year... and for good reason.
 Surrounding the central ice rink full of uniformed school children on their post-day outings are approximately 200 wooden chalets offering everything from culinary specialties to kitschy souvenirs.
 Mounds of candy?
 Check.
 Waffles galore?
 Double check.
 Row upon row of festive bars?
 Triple check.
 This is one city always ready for a feast, and its amaretto-spiked mulled wine and signature shots of Peket ensure that the Christmas spirit is full of just that: spirits.